elijahcole/single-positive-multi-label/README.md

           Perona, Pietro and
           Morris, Dan and
           Jojic, Nebojsa},
-  booktitle={Conference on Computer Vision and Pattern Recognition}, year={2021}
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, year={2021}
 }
 ```